Expectations influence perception.

 When the doctor seeing, say, a rape victim, labels the patient as crazy and telegraphs that to other doctors, along with the notion that this patient could harm a colleague, a received view emerges in the medical community to which all others unthinkingly conform.
 They don't recognize their own self-interested cloud of clichés, false assumptions and lies as they turn the white wall of silence into into a blacklist with nothing more than a phone call or a nuance in a referral negatively branding the injured patient.
 This isn't just remaining silent.
 This is going further and spreading the word to make sure others do too.

 Interestingly, when health care professionals are asked why they don't report caregivers who are murdering patients, sometimes they say that they didn't because the system lacks a way to spread the word (see Cullen).
-But when the problem is that the reputation of another health care professional could get blemished, they find lots of ways.
+But when the problem is the fact that the reputation of another health care professional could get blemished, they find lots of ways to spread the word to prevent that.

-C43.4 is one of the diagnosis codes that could appear in your record.
+C43.4 is one of the diagnosis codes that could appear in your record after trying to get treatment for an iatrogenic injury.
 It is part of the the International Classification of Diseases, Tenth Revision (ICD-10) which has more than 141,000 codes.
 You can look up the codes on the internet by searching on "ICD-10 codes" to see what the codes in your chart mean (the links to that keep changing).
-C43.4 is the code for "Malignant Neoplasm of the Neck," which is a condition from which a patient could suffer, or it can be a way to communicate to other caregivers that this patient is a pain in the neck.
+C43.4 is the code for "Malignant Neoplasm of the Neck," which is a supposed to identify a particular physical problem in your neck, but also can be a way to communicate to other caregivers that you are a pain in the neck.

-F68.1 is the code that says that the patient is feigning symptoms or disabilities.
-Electronic Diagnoses can follow patients forever.
+F68.1 is the code that more transparently identifies a patient believed to be feigning symptoms or disabilities.
+Unfortunately, with electronic records, these diagnoses can follow patients forever.

-They also can find ways to protect their careers and their belief in their profession by imagining that the patient has Somatoform disorder.
-In Somatoform disorder, the patient does not consciously feign symptoms (known as facitious disorder) or fabricate them in order to get or achieve something (known as malingering), but actually believes he/she has real injuries.
+Caregivers also can find ways to protect their careers and their belief in their profession by imagining that the patient has Somatoform disorder.
+In Somatoform disorder, the patient does not consciously feign symptoms (known as facetious disorder) or fabricate them in order to get or achieve something (known as malingering), but actually believes he/she has real injuries.

-There are so many words for diagnosing perceived incorrect thinking on the part of patients.
-What would be the word to label incorrect thinking on the part of the caregivers?
-It's not just simple misdiagnosis.
-That is too shallow and innocent a label for how sinister this is for the patients who become victims of it.
-There needs to be a more sophisticated understanding than that.
+There are many words for diagnosing perceived incorrect thinking on the part of patients.
+Why are there none to label incorrect thinking on the part of the caregivers?
+The word "misdiagnosis" is too simple and innocent for it, but is there a code for that?
+There needs to be more sophisticated labels for the more sinister records and practices harming patients.
+Otherwise how will any of it be corrected?

-Shouldn't there be misdiagnosis codes?
-There especially needs to be one to describe the originator of the falsehoods told about the patient by the caregiver responsible for the injuries.
-There also should be one to describe all of the caregivers who uncritically fell in line with enforcing that label as the only history on the matter for the injured patient.
+There especially needs to be one to describe the originator of the falsehoods recorded and spread about the patient by the caregiver responsible for the injuries who now is trying to cover them up.
+There also needs to be one to describe all of the caregivers who uncritically fell in line with those lies and by so doing enforced that label as the only history on the matter.

 A more Sinister Darkness